 Use a Calculator

 Calculators can be a valuable tool for working with scientific notation, especially when dealing with complex calculations.
 Most scientific calculators have a "SCI" or "ENG" mode that automatically converts numbers to scientific notation.
 Learn how to use these features on your calculator, and practice using them to perform calculations with numbers in scientific notation.
-However, be aware that calculators can sometimes display results in scientific notation even when it is not necessary, so it is important to understand how to interpret the results.
+That said, be aware that calculators can sometimes display results in scientific notation even when it is not necessary, so it is important to understand how to interpret the results.

 Check Your Work